-At least once every three years the Authority will perform an on-site inspection of the project including site, building exteriors, building systems, units, and common areas.
+- a.
+At least once every three years the Authority or its designee will perform an on-site inspection of the project including site, building exteriors, building systems, units, and common areas.
 At least 20% of the project's low-income units will be inspected using standards governed by HUD and Uniform Physical Condition Standards (UPCS).
-These standards require properties to be in decent, safe and sanitary condition, and in good repair.
+These standards require properties to be in decent, safe and sanitary condition, and in good repair. - b.
+In addition, the Authority or its designee will periodically perform Quality Assurance monitoring for supportive housing units pledged by a developer/owner in its development project.
+Monitoring visits during which the monitoring agency will review charts, interview staff and meet with tenants to assess compliance are more fully described in the current Supportive Housing Guideline.